DdeDamian/cloudAcademy/exercise4/README.md

 Where
   "name" is your characters name.
-  "race" is your race, choosen from : elf, dwarf, human, orc, sirenian.
+  "race" is your race, choosen from : elf, dwarf, human, orc, sirenian, goblin and gnome.
-  "background" is the path you choose to follow with your character, picked from:
+  "background" is the path you choose to follow with your character, picked from: Glib, Montaraz, Fighter, Studious and Cunning .

 ##### GET     /character/{char_id}
 This returns the character sheet for the given ID.
 (The format is 87746c20-9198-11e7-8b44-45f885ad2b8c)